SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

 - Running the exact same dataset in twice will not duplicate names in the case where
   - a) the `parentNameUsageID` _is null_ AND
   - b) you use the `Settings` option to match on existing names where the `parentNameUsageID` is null.
   - IF `parentNameUsageID` _is null_ and you do not use the `Settings` option, the names will be entered (again) as children of `Root` and will say `[GENUS Unspecified]`.
+These would need to be cleaned up by hand after import.
 - Your data in your spreadsheet first goes through a `Staging` step.
 You will be able to edit data in each cell at the point, if need be, before you click on `Import`.
 - Each name you want to import must have its own record row in your dataset.
 For example, if you will be including **higher classification** data, each of those higher taxa must have their own row.
 If not, your higher classification data for each taxa **will not import.**
-- Your dataset needs to be in xlsx, comma, or tab-separated format.
+- Your dataset needs to be in xlsx, comma (csv), or tab-separated (txt) format.
+- For best results for how diacritics are handled (like umlauts or tildas), ensure your data are UTF-8 encoded.

 :::tip
-- This method imports only, it does not update (e. g. fix typos) on a re-try, or add more data to a given exiting object in the database.
+- This method imports only.
+It does not update (e. g. fix typos) on a re-try or add more data to a given exiting object in the database.
 - Case of `taxonRank` values doesn't seem to matter.
-- IF you want to match on existing names, what matters are [TO BE VERIFIED]: only the sciName + scientificNameAuthorship (Note a change to higher classification doesn't seem to matter to making the match).
+- IF you want to match on existing names, what matters are [TO BE VERIFIED]: only the `sciName` + `scientificNameAuthorship`.
+(Note a change to higher classification doesn't seem to matter to making the match).
 :::

 Term|Mapping
 ---|---